 It should be friendly to the environment of your home theater.
 If the spikes are sharp and made of steel, then they can make holes in your carpet.
 If you care more about the sound then you can ignore the sharpness of the stand’s spikes.

-But if you have kept the stand on a hard surface, then make sure these spikes are not hard that will let the vibration travel to the floor.
+But if you have kept the stand on a hard surface, then make sure these spikes are not hard which will let the vibration travel to the floor.
 If this is the case, then buy rubber pads for these spikes.

 The pads wrap around the feet and isolate them from the floor.
 In this way, it will further reduce the vibration sounds and will give you a clean sound.

 The speaker’s stand affects the sound directly.
 It will improve the sound of the stand and has all the isolation characteristics.
 Mean if the stand has rubber pads on its top plate, it is made of dense material and has rubber feet or pads at the bottom.

 This type of stand will improve the sound.
 A speaker will sound better after placing it on such a stand.

 This was my opinion, read more about it from this Crutchfield Blog.